Hawaii faces Sacramento State in Laie, Hawaii - WTOP News

 Laie, Hawaii; Friday, 8:30 p.m.
 EST

-BOTTOM LINE: The Hawaii Rainbow Warriors will face the Sacramento State Hornets at George Q. Cannon Activities Center in Laie, Hawaii.
+BOTTOM LINE: The Hawaii Rainbow Warriors play the Sacramento State Hornets in Laie, Hawaii.

 The Associated Press created this story using technology provided by Data Skrive and data from Sportradar.